vria/nodiacritic/README.md

 $noDiacriticString = NoDiacritic::filter("Révolution française");
 ```

-As expected, the result is `Révolution française`.
+As expected, the result is `Revolution francaise`.

 The library is aware of particularities in German and Danish language: